 - VIN etching – Etching your vehicle identification number of the windshield and all other windows can get you a discount of 5 to 15 percent.

-Other high-tech safety features that are either now available in cars or coming soon -- such as lane-departure warnings, automatic emergency braking and collision prevention assistance -- do not yet come with a discount with most car insurance companies.
+Other high-tech safety features that are either now available in cars or coming soon -- such as lane-departure warnings, automatic emergency braking, back up sensors, lane departure warnings and collision prevention assistance -- don't yet come with a discount with most car insurance companies.
 Why?
 The insurance industry likes to see proof that a feature lowers crashes and claims before offering up a discount for the item.